...

 • Every 4–8 weeks

 Maintenance is not required for everyone, but for many patients, it is a helpful and proactive way to maintain stability and prevent relapse.
+During follow-up, Dr. Gino and our team will work with you to find a schedule that matches your individual needs and wellness goals.

 During follow-up, our team will work with you to find a schedule that matches your individual needs, lifestyle, and wellness goals.